WHAT IS DEBT SETTLEMENT AND HOW IT HELPS?

-Debt settlement is a process where you pay less than your outstanding dues.
-Here, a debt settlement company or you negotiate with your creditors to cut down the outstanding balance.
-If your creditors don’t give a nod to the debt settlement program, then you can threaten to file bankruptcy.
+Debt settlement is a method where you pay less than your outstanding payments.
+Here, a debt settlement firm or you negotiate with your creditors to cut down the due balance.
+If your creditors don’t give the nod to the debt settlement program, you can threaten to file bankruptcy.
 And, this trick might work for you since creditors would want to recover as much as possible.

 - Settle your credit card debts fast